Agriculture in Maryland: History

 Slavery and indentured servitude were critical elements of the development of colonial agriculture in Maryland.
 The first documented Africans were brought to Maryland in 1642, as 13 slaves at St. Mary's City, the first English settlement in the Province.
 Slave labor made possible the export-driven plantation economy.
-The English observer William Strickland wrote of agriculture in Virginia and Maryland in the 1790s:

-Nothing can be conceived more inert than a slave; his unwilling labour is discovered in every step he takes; he moves not if he can avoid it; if the eyes of the overseer be off him, he sleeps.
-The ox and horse, driven by the slave, appear to sleep also; all is listless inactivity; all motion is evidently compulsory.

-Marylanders might agree in principle that slavery could and should be abolished, but they were slow to achieve it statewide.
+Although many Marylanders believed that slavery could, and should, be abolished, they were slow to achieve it statewide.
 Although the need for slaves had declined with the shift away from tobacco culture, and slaves were being sold to the Deep South, slavery was still too deeply embedded into Maryland society for the wealthiest whites to give it up voluntarily on a wide scale.
 Wealthy planters exercised considerable economic and political power in the state.
 Slavery did not end until after the Civil War.

 The southern counties of the western shoreline of Chesapeake Bay are warm enough to support a tobacco cash crop zone, which has existed since early Colonial times, but declined greatly after a state government buy-out in the 1990s.

 Modern urban farms have been established in cities like Baltimore.